storybookjs/react-native/MIGRATION.md

 If you are using expo and you don't have a metro config file you can create one by running `npx expo customize metro.config.js`.

-You can also add here the generate function to automatically update the `storybook.requires.js` file when you start metro.
+You can also add here the generate function to automatically update the `storybook.requires.ts` file when you start metro.

 You only need to regenerate this file now when main.js updates since requireContext allows us to use dynamic imports.